What Happened to Macy’s Since Booting Trump is Much Worse Than We Thought | John Hawkins' Right Wing News

 - Comment Now 0

-Macy’s was one of the very first companies to dump a Trump-brand because the didn’t like the President’s rhetoric.
+Macy’s was one of the very first companies to dump a Trump-brand because they didn’t like the President’s rhetoric.
 Many saw this as a purely political move and decided to boycott the company.

 It turns out that dropping Trump’s clothes may have been the exact WRONG move for Macy’s.